Representing Your Interest Throughout the Business Sale Process

 Savvy Business Brokers writes a non-binding Letter of Intent (LOI).
 This is a framework of the final agreement the Seller and Purchaser have agreed to.
 After Due Diligence contingencies are waived, an attorney, usually the Purchaser’s attorney, will draft a binding Definitive Purchase Agreement, or Asset Purchase Agreement.

 Savvy believes its clients will achieve the best outcome by leveraging our professional alliances.
 Savvy is part of the MBE CPA’s family of companies.
 It is a member of the International Business Brokers Association and Midwest Business Brokers & Intermediaries.
-And it is an affiliate of Bristol Group, a network of independent Business Brokers and M&A Advisors.
+And it is an affiliate of Bristol Group, a nationwide network of independent Business Brokers and M&A Advisors.

 The overall marketing strategy will vary from business to business, and we use every tool at our disposal such as websites, professional networking, and Business to Business (B2B) marketing.
 The goal is to maximize exposure through local, regional, and national networks.

 We screen potential buyers during our initial contact and obtain a signed Confidentiality Agreement or Non-Disclosure Agreement (NDA).
 We are present at subsequent meetings between the Sellers and Buyers.
 Eventually, Sellers and Buyers often meet one-on-one to come to a meeting of the minds.